Highfield Square

 Highfield Square, also known as Highfield Square Shopping Centre, was a shopping centre located in Moncton, New Brunswick, Canada.
 Highfield Square was owned and operated by Crombie REIT before being sold to the city of Moncton.
 The complex has since been demolished.

-Future
+Aftermath

 The property has been converted to the Avenir Centre.

 History

 The mall contained at its peak over 60 stores and services.
 The major anchor during its lifetime included: